xpsi-group/xpsi/docs/source/overview.rst

 local comoving frame (which need not necessarily be the frame of the local photospheric plasma).
-Crucially, all data points (photon incidence events) constituting :math:`\mathcal{D}_{i}` need not be acquired within a single period of rotation of the source -- indeed, in reality sources are of galactic origin but are sufficiently distant that the incident flux of photons is very small.
+Crucially, all data points (photon incidence events) constituting :math:`\mathcal{D}_{i}` need not be acquired within a single period of rotation of the source---indeed, in reality sources are of galactic origin but are sufficiently distant that the incident flux of photons is very small.
 The photon incidence events which comprise :math:`\mathcal{D}_{i}` can span an arbitrarily long time interval, but over that time interval the source